Skip to main content

 Martyrs (Earth, Air, Fire, Water) and Mary are two pieces of video art on long-term loan to the Cathedral from the Tate Modern.

 Both focus on different topics – the first, martyrdom and suffering, and the second motherhood.
-The two works These two works offer an opportunity to our visitors to stop of reflect on these important themes and link our building with the work and impact of one of London’s most vital art galleries.
+These two works offer an opportunity to our visitors to stop and reflect on these important themes and link our building with the work and impact of one of London’s most vital art galleries.

 Martyrs